DrSquidX/DatCord/README.md

 # Multi-Threaded
 The server is multi-threaded, meaning that It can handle multiple clients at once.
 This is better than having single-threaded servers, where they do not have the abilities to listen for connections, send and recieve messages at the same time, where multi-threaded servers(like this one) are able to be used.

+# Owner Account
+In the server, there is one owner account, made for the server owner to be able to use and chat with other people.
+This account is unlike any normal account, as it has the abilities to broadcast messages to everyone on the server, ban and kick people, as well as being able to change their name to someone elses.
+This owner account has the highest authority on the server, and it has a lot of power.

+# Logging
+Everything in the server is logged.
+This is good for being able to report and debug errors on the server, so that these could be easily fixed.
+Every error, message, and connection is logged, so that the server can know who is connecting, what they might be saying, as well as any errors that pop up when the server is running.

+(More writing coming soon)